-Paul Zane Pitzer may have been right, when he said that you should “start your own business when you’re an unsatisfied customer.”
+Paul Zane Pitzer may have been right, when he said that you should “start your own small business when you’re an unsatisfied customer.”

 Strategy #1: Growth Hack

 Growth hacking is all about looking for creative ways to use technology to acquire happy customers to a product, all in service of growth.

 A growth hacker is a person whose true north is growth.
 Everything they do is engineered to produce scalable growth. – Sean Ellis

 If your daily activities don’t lead to small business growth, then you’re not growth hacking.

 After six months promoting Hotmail’s web-based email system, developers Sabeer Bhatia and Jack Smith had generated their first million users.
 Within 17 months, they grew to 12 million users – and sold the software to Microsoft.

 How did the e-commerce platform Shopify growth hack their way to over 150,000 store owners?
 They allowed users to build their first online retailer store without paying a dime for 14 days.